 Report is provided by Victoria University and Federation University to the City of Ballarat, Ararat Rural City Council, Golden Plains Shire Council, Hepburn Shire Council, Moorabool Shire Council, Northern Grampians Shire Council and Pyrenees Shire Council, produced by Federation University, Australia - School of Science, Psychology and Sport, and Victoria University - Institute for Health and Sport.
-Statistics within the report Jischaimer.
-This document is currently line were compiled from sources including Victorian governing bodies of the following sports: Australian football, basketball, cricket, football (soccer), gymnastics, hockey, netball, sailing, swimming and tennis.
-Report author and contact Professor Rochelle Elme, as well as the City of Ballarat, have provided consent
+Statistics within the report were compiled from sources including Victorian governing bodies of the following sports: Australian football, basketball, cricket, football (soccer), gymnastics, hockey, netball, sailing, swimming and tennis.
+Report author and contact Professor Rochelle Eime, as well as the City of Ballarat, have provided consent for Ballarat sport participation data to be shared in this report.